ikmalezzani/CocoaheadDemo/README.md

 The product of this software was used for demo on Cocoahead Malaysia (19th Oct) to feature Apple TV + Remote.

 ### 20151116 (Nov 16th 2015)
-The demo was to showcase how to perform logic test and application test with Xcode UI Testing
+The demo is showcasing unit test for logic testing and application test with Xcode UI Testing

 ## Author